 I serve it with some chopped zucchini that I cooked with a little olive oil and garlic.
 My favorite part is now that Sweet Baby is bigger she actually calls ribs ribbies and holds on to it like a big girl!
 She can’t eat it if it’s tough so she’s super happy that they fall off the bone!
 I like to cook my ribs for a minimum of 2 hours.
 I purchased an organic rack of pork ribs at Wegman’s and while they were really good I prefer getting the country style at Whole Foods.
 Country style has a lot more meat and it’s just crazy on the flavor charts to me.
 My aunt actually inspired this recipe.
 She used to buy a huge thing of pork butt and roast it all day just using some water and brown sugar!
 At the end you could add some salt while it’s still warming in the oven.
 She would create a thick glaze of brown sugar goodness since all the pork fat would mix into the sugar and water.
 It was all sorts of goodness going on.
 Pork, fat, gooey stick sugar.
 We loved to enjoy it over some Jasmine rice!

 It may be hard to see from the pictures, but the sugar melts down into the meat and creates a sweet and ever so slight sticky goodness on the ribs.
 You could definitely cook these in a deep pan with a bunch of sugar and water and let them be stickier and saucer, we just prefer more of a dry rib. 🙂

 - 1 teaspoon Salt

 - 3 lbs Pork Ribs

 - 1/2 Cup Water

-- Cook for 2 hours and check on the ribs.
+- Lightly cover the ribs and cook for 2 hours and then check on the ribs.
 Uncover them and add the remaining brown sugar mixed with the water over the ribs.